enricoforti/enricoforti.github.io/index.md

 _Strategic Entrepreneurship Journal (2020)_ <a href="https://onlinelibrary.wiley.com/doi/abs/10.1002/sej.1318">https://onlinelibrary.wiley.com/doi/abs/10.1002/sej.1318</a>

 The resource-based view of the firm characterizes brands as important resources for firm growth and competitive advantage.
 Existing studies offer theory and evidence that venture capital (VC) backing enhances the growth of new technology ventures along different dimensions.
 It is not clear, however, whether and how VC backing affects the development of brand assets.
 In a study of VC-backed and non-VC-backed nanotechnology ventures in the United Kingdom, we find a positive association between VC backing and the development of brand assets.
 We also find that VC-backed technology ventures tend to create brand assets with a wider scope, which can be deployed across multiple different product-markets.

-**CrossFit in the Crosshairs: A Community-Embedded Theory of Organizational Responsiveness to Social Issues** _—	with: Piazza A. and Rietveld J._

-_Administrative Science Quarterly_ (2025) <a href="https://doi.org/10.1177/00018392251360671">https://doi.org/10.1177/00018392251360671</a>

-How do community characteristics shape organizational responses to social issues?
-While existing research has focused primarily on firm-level attributes or issue characteristics, we argue that a community's social structure systematically affects how external issues penetrate and resonate locally.
-We develop a theory of community permeability that links three structural features—network closure, segregation patterns, and issue connectedness—to both the local salience of social issues and subsequent firm responses.
-Our empirical analysis examines how thousands of locally owned CrossFit gyms responded to their CEO's controversial statements following George Floyd's death in 2020.
-Results show that issue salience is lower in communities characterized by stronger inward-focused ties and greater ethnic segregation, but higher in communities more directly connected to affected populations.
-Firms operating in communities where the issue is more salient are more likely to respond, particularly when their dependence on community support is heightened by disruptions unrelated to the issue.
-Our study reveals how community social structure creates systematic variation in both issue salience and organizational responses, advancing understanding of when and why firms act on social issues.

 **Style and Quality: Aesthetic Innovation Strategy under Weak Appropriability** _—	with: ^Ching K., Katsampes S,  Mammous K._